mattpopovich/mattpopovich.com/_posts/2021-12-16-tesla-autopilot-vs-25mph-well-marked-curvy-road.md

   - Oncoming vehicle forced me to take over in the beginning part of the test as a precaution
   - Goes over the line during sharp turn, but not fully into the other lane (likely because autopilot was only activated halfway into the test)
   - Happily drives while over the double yellow line, eventually getting fully back into its own lane.
+4. Westbound:
-4. Westbound: Same as #2
+  - Same as #2, not shown in video

 ## Outro
 All right boys and girls, I think that’s a wrap, thanks for watching/reading.
 Moral of the story, don’t fall asleep while your Tesla is driving... yet.
 In the future, I plan on making many more Tesla related posts, you can find them [here](/tags/tesla).